Two-Scalar Bose-Einstein Condensates: From Stars to Galaxies: Galactic Scale BEC Structure

 \subsection{The Problem with a Single Scalar BEC}

 While the NFW profile describes dark matter halo density to good precision at radii larger than $\sim \mathrm{kpc}$, it is known that at sub-kpc distances the densities of typical galaxies approach constant values.
-Measurements of galaxy rotation curves yield the profile of the core density and core size across galaxies of different sizes \cite{Rodrigues:2017vto,Deng:2018jjz}.
+Measurements of galaxy rotation curves yield the profile of the core density and core size across galaxies of different sizes \cite{Donato:2009ab,Salucci:2018hqu,Rodrigues:2017vto,Deng:2018jjz}.
 One can parametrize the density by

 where $R_c$ is the radius where the density drops to half of the central density.
 By comparing with the measurement in \cite{Rodrigues:2017vto}, one can see the core size and core density can be fitted by $\rho_c \propto 1/R_c^\beta$, with $\beta \approx 1.3$ \cite{Deng:2018jjz}.
-On the other hand, in a single scalar system, the scaling behavior is completely fixed by the scalar potential.
-For example, in the linear regime, it is $H_{kin}$ balancing with $H_{grav}$, which gives the scaling shown in Eq.~(\ref{eq:linear-scaling}).
+On the other hand, in a single scalar system, the scaling behavior is completely fixed by the scalar potential {\hl and dynamics can not change the mass-radius relation.} For example, in the linear regime, it is $H_{kin}$ balancing with $H_{grav}$, which gives the scaling shown in Eq.~(\ref{eq:linear-scaling}).
 This translates to $\rho \sim 1/R^4$.
-Similarly, one can try different polynomial potentials, and they result in different $\beta$'s, but none of them is close to $\beta = 1.3$ even if one takes into account the scattering of the data.
+Similarly, one can try different polynomial potentials, and they result in different $\beta$'s, but none of them {\hl falls into $1 \lesssim \beta \lesssim 1.3$} even if one takes into account the scattering of the data.
 The values of the scaling index $\beta$ are summarized in Table~\ref{tab:scaling-index}.
 This poses a challenge to using ultralight dark matter to address the core-cusp problem \cite{Deng:2018jjz}, which was one of the main motivations of ultralight dark matter \cite{Hu:2000ke,Hui:2016ltb}.

+{\hl As we have briefly discussed, this problem can be understood as follows.
+When the system is composed of one scalar, the Hamiltonian can be written as

+which leads to a fixed $M(R)$ relation.
+There is no room for the scalar dynamics to alter this relation, as both mass and radius are parametrized by the $\phi(0)$. }